zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - User identities are not mapped properly in SAF.
   - Check the mapping definitions in SAF to containe correct values for both, distributed user ID and distributed registry.
   - In Debug - See reason codes

+- API ML cannot validate the OIDC token with the Identity Provider
+  - Symptom:
+    - `ZWESVUSR ERROR (o.z.a.g.s.s.t.OIDCTokenProvider) Failed to validate the OIDC access token.`
+    - `javax.net.ssl.SSLHandshakeException: com.ibm.jsse2.util.h: PKIX path building failed: com.ibm.security.cert.IBMCertPathBuilderException: unable to find valid certification path to requested target`
+  - Explanation:
+    - API ML is sending the OIDC token to the identity provider's `/introspect` api for validation.
+In order to successfully connect with the identity provider, the root certificate of the identity provider must be known and trusted by API ML.
+  - Solution:
+    - Include the root certificate in the truststore or keyring used by API ML.
 --